Alibabji/Banking/README.md

 - convert struct and functions to class

 ## Step 3
-- apply deep copy to the program
+- apply deep-copy to the program